greenboxal/doggohub/doc/development/ux_guide/index.md

 ---

 ### [Components](components.md)
-Components are the controls that make up the GitLab experience, including guidance around buttons, links, dropdowns, etc.
+Components are the controls that make up the DoggoHub experience, including guidance around buttons, links, dropdowns, etc.

 ---

 ### [Surfaces](surfaces.md)
-The GitLab experience is broken apart into several surfaces.
+The DoggoHub experience is broken apart into several surfaces.
 Each of these surfaces is designated for a specific scope or type of content.
 Examples include the header, global menu, side pane, etc.

 ---

 ### [Features](features.md)
-The previous building blocks are combined into complete features in the GitLab UX.
+The previous building blocks are combined into complete features in the DoggoHub UX.
 Examples include our navigation, filters, search results, and empty states.

 ---